 Aalten municipality sets course for new indoor pool

 The municipality of Aalten wants to continue to have a modern and affordable swimming pool after 2032.
-The Municipal Executive therefore proposes that the City Council investigate the feasibility of a new indoor swimming pool.
-This will look at the possibility of a 4-lane competition pool and a target group/instructive pool.
+The mayor and aldermen are therefore proposing to the municipal council that they investigate whether a new indoor swimming pool is feasible.
+This will involve looking into the possibility of a 4-lane competition pool and a target group/instruction pool.

 Research by agency Synarchis - which specializes in this field - shows that this so-called two-bath concept best meets residents' wishes and the municipality's policy goals.
 Most residents consider swimming lessons, free swimming and target group swimming important, according to the residents' and users' survey.
 There is plenty of room for these in this new concept.
 New construction also offers more opportunities for sustainability and allows the municipality to reduce the current overcapacity of swimming water, which is necessary for healthy operations.